RaySuhyunLee/snucse_os/README.md

 2. `write_locked[360]` contains the range of current write locks
 3. `write_occupied[360]` contains the range of pending write locks.
 Made for preventing Write lock starvation.

-Maintain 2 Wait_Queue 'read_q' 'write_q' for pending locks
+Maintain two Wait_Queue 'read_q' 'write_q' for pending locks

-Manage 2 lists 'reader_list' 'writer_list' that contains the information of acquired and pending locks.
+Manage two lists 'reader_list' 'writer_list' that contains the information of acquired and pending locks.
-//Soo Hyun should explain why we put in all locks rather than just acquired locks
+These lists are used for two perposes.
+1. To predict which process should grab the lock when device angle is changed.
+2. To check if the bound(degree, range) is valid(check if it exists) for given process on a unlock request.

 Introduce 2 stuctures 'task_info' and 'bound' that contains the information of requested locks
 1. `task_info` maintains the PID of the process and a list of bounds(range and degree) of locks from the process